Benberry1/node-express-store-api/README.md

    mongo
 ```

-This will setup a docker container running an instances of mongodb.
+This will setup a docker container running an instance of mongodb.

 5. Open up MongoDB compass and click on the connect button.
 The default connection address should be "mongodb://localhost:27017".
-If it is not then change to this address.
+If it is not then change it to this address.
 6. In the server.js file change the `process.env.MONGO_URI` to 'mongodb://localhost:27017/node-express-store-api'.
 This will ensure your application connects to your local database.
 7. In your terminal type `npm run start:dev` to start your server.js.
 8. In order to populate your mongo database with the required files you can run `node populate.js` to insert the products.json into you mongodb compass.
 You will need to also change the MONGO_URI in populate.js to 'mongodb://localhost:27017/node-express-store-api' for this to work.